The NTU-LTA-Volvo Autonomous Bus was launched on 5th March 2019.

 SMRT Bus Depot Trial

-Another unit of the Volvo 7900 Electric Autonomous Bus would be trialled at an SMRT Bus Depot, to test the vehicle’s capabilities to autonomously navigate into vehicle washing bays and park safely at charging areas.
+Another unit of the Volvo 7900 Electric Autonomous Bus would be trialled at an SMRT Bus Depot (Registered as RD3169T), to test the vehicle’s capabilities to autonomously navigate into vehicle washing bays and park safely at charging areas.
 Trials are expected to begin in April 2019.

 The objective is to ensure that autonomous buses are able to charge their batteries, drive through the depots to the vehicle wash and park – entirely autonomously.